batuhanfaik/itu-cmpe/docs/source/user/Zeynep Yetistiren.rst

 Facility Page
 +++++++++++++++

 On this page, **admins** can view the facility list and add new facilities to the database.
 Also, they can search a facility by facility id or search by campus id and see all the facilities in the specified campus.
+This page can be accessed from the Management Menu at the navigation bar.

 For Addition: